mlucy/mnist_aec_pytorch/experiments/results/adam_results.md

 2. Looking at `d(x, y) = (|x - y|).min()` seemed like it might be
-helpful, because for a small step size you would expect to never reach the shell for any parameter, but in practice with random starts usually you reach the shell with at least one, so this was just constant.
+helpful, because for a small step size you would expect to never reach the shell for any dimension, but in practice with random starts usually you reach the shell with at least one, so this was just constant.
 (And for non-random starts you run into the clipped-shell problem below.)